 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Council, that officer is the Director of Finance & Enterprise. - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - approve the Statement of Accounts.
+In this Council, that officer is the Strategic Director for Corporate Resources. - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - approve the Statement of Accounts.

-The Responsibilities of the Strategic Director - Finance and Governance
+The Responsibilities of the Strategic Director for Corporate Resources

-The Strategic Director - Finance and Governance (Chief Finance Officer) is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in CIPFA / LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+The Strategic Director for Corporate Resources (Chief Finance Officer) is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in CIPFA / LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).